Chuck Negron: Personal life

 In 2006, Negron was featured in an episode of the A&E reality show Intervention about his son, Chuckie, and grandson, Noah.

 Negron has been married four times.
-He was married to Paula Louise Ann Goetten from 1970–73 and they had a daughter, Shaunti Negron-Levick.
+He married Paula Louise Ann Goetten in 1970 and they divorced in 1973.
+Together they had a daughter, Shaunti Negron-Levick.
 In 1976, he married Julia Densmore, the former wife of The Doors drummer John Densmore.
-They were married for twelve years and had a son, Charles "Chuckie" Negron III (she has a son, Berry Duane Oakley Jr., from a previous relationship with Allman Brothers Band bassist Berry Oakley).
+They were married for twelve years and divorced in 1988.
+Together they had a son, Charles "Chuckie" Negron III (she has a son, Berry Duane Oakley Jr., from a previous relationship with Allman Brothers Band bassist Berry Oakley).
 In 1993, Negron married Robin Silna.
 They had a daughter, Charlotte Rose, and divorced in 2001.
 He married his manager, Ami Albea, on May 9, 2020.
 Due to the COVID-19 pandemic, the wedding took place on the balcony of their home, with his two youngest daughters and the minister on the street below.

 Negron has a daughter, Annabelle Negron, with actress Kate Vernon.

-Actor Taylor Negron was Negron's cousin.
+Actor and comedian Taylor Negron was Negron's cousin.